Kwirtz/novelpy/docs/source/indicators.rst

 :cite:p:`bu2019multi`

-All indicators at computed at the same time, one just need to run the following command and iterate over the citation database:
+All indicators are computed at the same time, one just need to run the following command and iterate over the citation database:

 .. py:function:: Disruptiveness(client_name = None, db_name = None, collection_name, focal_year, id_variable, refs_list_variable, year_variable)

    Compute several indicators of disruptiveness studied in Bornmann and Tekles (2020) and in Bu et al. (2019)

-   :param str collection_name: Name of the collection or the json file containing the data
+   :param str collection_name: Name of the collection or the json file containing the variable.
    :param str id_variable: Name of the key which value give the identity of the document.
    :param str year_variable: Name of the key which value is the year of creation of the document.
    :param str variable: Name of the key that holds the variable of interest used in combinations.
    :param str sub_variable: Name of the key which holds the ID of the variable of interest.
    :param int focal_year: Calculate the novelty score for every document which has a date of creation = focal_year.
    :param str client_name: Mongo URI if your data is hosted on a MongoDB instead of a JSON file
-   :param str db_name: Name of the db
+   :param str db_name: Name of the MongoDB.

 .. code-block:: python